Mitchells & Butlers: Acquisitions

-By 2006, Mitchells & Butlers had 130 Harvester restaurants.
+By 2006, Mitchells & Butlers operated 130 Harvester restaurants.
 In 2001, it added Arena, Ember Inns, Flares, Goose, Sizzling Pub Co, Browns, Alex (in Germany), and Inn Keeper's Lodge to its list of brands.
 In July 2006, Mitchells & Butlers purchased 239 pub restaurants (Beefeater and Brewers Fayre without a Premier Inn) from Whitbread for £497 million to strengthen its food business ahead of the introduction of a smoking ban in enclosed public spaces in England in 2007.
 It had first announced its interest in April 2006.
 In July 2008, Mitchells & Butlers bought 44 more former Brewers Fayre and Beefeater outlets from Whitbread in exchange for 21 Holiday Inn hotels.
 The acquired sites were rebranded into Mitchells and Butlers flagship brands Harvester and Toby Carvery.
 In September 2010, Mitchells & Butlers bought the 22 restaurants of the (upmarket) Ha Ha! chain from the Bay Restaurant Group for £19.5 million.
 Twelve were turned into All Bar One and six into Browns Restaurants.
 The Ha Ha! brand disappeared.

 In June 2014, the company announced plans to acquire the bulk of one of its major competitors, Orchid Group, for £266 million.
 The acquisition included 173 pubs.